VTX-Molecular-Visualization/VTX/README.md

 ### CONTROLS

+#### Freefly

 -   ZSQD or arrows keys to move the camera
--   Hold left mouse and move to look around
+-   Hold left mouse button and move to look around
--   Hold right mouse and move to rotate on the side
+-   Hold right mouse button and move to rotate on the side
 -   Right click on item name in scene to open context menu
 -   Left click on item in the scene view to open details in inspector view

+#### Trackball

+- Hold left/right mouse button and move to rotate the scene
+- Hold wheel button and move to translate the rotation center
+- Use wheel to zoom
+- QDAERF to rotate
+- ZS to zoom

-### FEATURES
+### SHORTCUTS

--   Supported files: .pdb, .mmtf and .arc
--   Open multiple molecules
--   Export snapshot (saved in snapshots/ folders)
+- F1: Add camera viewpoint at current position
+- F2: Clear all and create an empty scene
+- F3: Toggle camera controls
+- F4: Switch representation

 ### SCRIPTABLE ACTIONS